Capitol rioter takes first public plea deal, agrees to cooperate with authorities: sources

 An alleged member of the Oath Keepers militia group who was "among the first five or six" rioters to enter the U.S. Capitol Building on Jan.
 6 is the first person to agree to take a plea deal, Fox News has learned.

-Jon Schaffer has also agreed to cooperate against others involved in the riot, according to a senior law enforcement source.
+Jon Schaffer has also agreed to cooperate against others involved in the riot, officials said.

+Speaking in court Friday morning, a federal prosecutor told U.S. District Court Judge Amit Mehta that Schaffer was "among the first five or six" rioters to enter the Capitol during the Jan.
+6 siege.
+Schaffer is also the frontman of the band Iced Earth.

 INDIANA HEAVY METAL MUSICIAN ARRESTED FOR ALLEGED ROLE IN CAPITOL RIOT